Michael Kent (comedian): Military/USO performances

 In 2008, Kent was extended a personal invitation to perform a series of private shows for the U.S. Navy Blue Angels Flight Demonstration Squadron.
 In an air show in Ypsilanti, Michigan, they extended an offer to give Kent a VIP ride in Fat Albert, a Lockheed C-130 Hercules aircraft during its air show flight demonstration.

 In February 2010, Kent performed a tour for the U.S. Army's MWR Dept. in South Korea.
 Kent had to undergo training to become a military contractor for the tour, which sent him to 12 Army Garrisons throughout the month.
 In December 2012, Kent was invited by Navy Entertainment to spend Christmas and New Years performing on Naval Bases throughout Asia.
 He toured through Tokyo, Philippines, Thailand, Diego Garcia, Okinawa and Guam performing alongside the Kelly Bell Band, a blues band from Baltimore, Maryland.
 In April 2015, Kent flew around the world performing on Navy Bases to celebrate the "Month of the Military Child.
 The grueling schedule had Kent flying to a new country almost every other day for a month.
 He was asked to return to many of those bases to perform his show again in 2016.

+In 2024, he traveled to the Middle East to perform for American Naval Forces serving at NSA Bahrain in the Kingdom of Bahrain and on-board the aircraft carrier USS Dwight D. Eisenhower while at sea.

 In total, Kent has performed on 29 military installations throughout the world and continues to dedicate time to entertain American Armed Forces.

 Original creations

 In 2011, Kent invented and released an original effect, "repAIR," a popped and restored balloon effect that allows the magician to start and end with empty hands.
-This effect was the first of its kind in the history of magic both in plot and method.
+This effect was the first of its kind in the history of magic, both in plot and method.